What is a delivery hemorrhage and how can it be avoided?

 What is a delivery hemorrhage?

 Delivery is the third phase of childbirth: the expulsion of the placenta, amniotic membranes and umbilical cord.
-Approximately a quarter to half an hour after birth, contractions begin again with low intensity to expel the placenta.
+Approximately a quarter to half an hour after birth, contractions resume with low intensity to expel the placenta.
 This causes moderate bleeding, but the blood vessels close up, in theory, gradually as the uterus retracts.

 Occasionally, however, a hemorrhage may occur, known as a delivery hemorrhage, or post-partum hemorrhage.
 This refers to heavy bleeding (over 500 ml for vaginal deliveries and 1,000 ml for Caesarean sections) that can occur in the 24 to 48 hours following childbirth.

 An adult woman has between 6 and 6.5 liters of blood in her body.
-During pregnancy, she has 500 ml more blood in "anticipation" of childbirth.
+During pregnancy, she has 500 ml of extra blood in "anticipation" of childbirth.
 It is therefore normal to lose a small amount of blood, due to the increase in blood mass.
 However, in the majority of cases, the 500 ml loss threshold is not exceeded, which is why any loss in excess of 500 ml is considered a hemorrhage, representing a risk for the mother.

-In some cases, blood loss can be measured using a collection bag, which is a pouch placed under the mother's buttocks after delivery, or by weighing the undersheet placed under the mother during delivery (compared to a blank undersheet).
+In some cases, blood loss can be measured using a collection bag, which is a pouch placed under the mother's buttocks after delivery, or by weighing the undersheet placed under the mother during delivery (compared with a blank undersheet).

 What are the symptoms of delivery haemorrhage?